 Next on your 7-Day Laos Family Trip is Heuan Chan Heritage House

 You should change into these outfits and stop by the Royal Palace.
 Exploring while dressed in local attire deepens the experience so well that our stroll turns into an interactive encounter with Lao’s culture.
-What’s more, we bet family photographs set against one of Luang Prabang’s iconic landmarks would become that special souvenir from Thailand you want to show off to your acquaintances again and again.
+What’s more, we bet family photographs set against one of Luang Prabang’s iconic landmarks would become that special souvenir from Laos you want to show off to your acquaintances again and again.

 After washing up at hotel, the evening leads you to Luang Prabang’s Night Market.
 The contrast with Vientiane is noticeable; there is no loud music or shouting here.
 Both vendors and visitors speak in hushed tones, creating a peaceful atmosphere under the tents.
 While food options are fewer, the stalls still overflow with indigo textiles as well as handmade silver.